Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 $ make check_sim_output_aie
 ```

-The console should output as below:
+The console must output as the following:

 ```
 Raw Throughput = 754.9 MSPS